 Dietary fiber was shown in a medical review published in The Journal of Nutrition to cause 16 pounds of weight loss in 6 months when combined with moderate caloric restriction (750 calories per day below baseline).

-MCT oil is quickly absorbed by the body and increases metabolic rate, which causes fat loss.
-A 2015 meta-study on MCT oil documented more than one pound of weight loss over 10 weeks.
+MCT oil was shown in a meta-study to cause more than one pound of weight loss over 10 weeks.
 This equates to potential annualized weight loss of 6 pounds per year with less than one tablespoon's worth of MCT oil per day.

-Bulletproof MCT Oil is our top MCT oil product, because the only ingredient is MCT oil derived from coconuts.
-There are no questionable additives.
-Interested consumers can check out Bulletproof MCT Oil at this link to the product page on the brand's official website, where it currently costs only $15.50 for over a month's worth of product.
+Bulletproof MCT Oil is our top MCT oil product, because the only ingredient is MCT oil derived from coconuts. and it currently costs only $15.50 for over a month's worth of product.

 We are not suggesting that any of the products referenced in this section are as effective as the medications sold by Calibrate, or any other FDA-approved weight loss medication.
 Rather, we're sharing options that patients with an aversion to pharmaceutical medication may wish to speak to their doctor about.